Functional Brands (MEHA)

 nullAI Analysis | Feedback

-Eric Gripentrog is a seasoned leader with over 30 years of experience in the Consumer-Packaged Goods (CPG) industry, having held executive roles including CEO, SVP, and board member across multiple companies.
-Before joining Functional Brands, he spent 26 years at Kellogg (1992–2018), where he led domestic and international business units with P&L responsibility, including as VP/GM of the Caribbean unit and VP of Strategy and Operations for North America.
+Eric Gripentrog is a seasoned leader with over 30 years of experience in the Consumer-Packaged Goods (CPG) industry, holding executive roles, including CEO, SVP, and board member across multiple companies.
+He led domestic and international business units with P&L responsibility at Kellogg from 1992–2018, including as VP/GM of the Caribbean unit and VP of Strategy and Operations for North America.
 He also served as SVP/GM of Panera Bread's CPG division, achieving double-digit growth, and was CEO and board member of Gina Cucina, a fresh soup manufacturer.
-Since 2020, Eric has also been CEO of Hemptown USA and a director at HTO Nevada.
-He is recognized for his expertise in strategy, P&L management, and creating high-performing cultures, and has a track record of transforming struggling organizations.
+Since 2020, he has been CEO of Hemptown USA and a director at Functional Brands and HTO Nevada.

 Tariq Rahim is a Chartered Professional Accountant with over 15 years of experience in finance leadership across high-growth startups and publicly listed companies in industries such as cannabis, real estate, and automotive.
-He currently serves as CFO, Director & Principal Accounting Officer at Functional Brands, Inc. since 2021, and is also Chief Financial Officer at Hemptown USA LLC since 2021.
-His previous roles include Controller at TS BrandCo Holdings, Inc. from 2018 to 2020 and Controller at Nobul Corp. from 2020 to 2021.
-Notably, while at Canopy Growth Corporation, he built finance teams, secured funding rounds, and managed major transactions, including the $250M acquisition of Tokyo Smoke Brands by Canopy Growth.
+He specializes in building and evolving finance functions, including expertise in financial modeling, IPO support, and financial reporting.
+Currently the CFO of Hemptown USA, Tariq has also held leadership roles at Nobul and Canopy Growth Corporation, where he built finance teams, secured funding rounds, and managed major transactions, including the $250M acquisition of Tokyo Smoke Brands by Canopy Growth.

 AI Analysis | Feedback